Task Management – A Complete Guide to Manage Tasks

 With smaller teams and shorter sprints, teams are able to get more things done in less time.
 Also, the wastage of resources is less because the tasks are always up-to-date.

 As the Agile approach detects and patches up the issues faster, it has a faster turnaround time.
 Best of all, the huge community following comes in as a great help when you hit a wall or run into any trouble in your project.

-It’s an extremely effective tool to identify bottlenecks, deliver quicker results, and offer a transparent view of the task status to everyone involved.
+Kanban boards are an extremely effective tool to identify bottlenecks, deliver quicker results and offer a transparent view of the task status to everyone involved.
 However, its loose structure limits its application to only non-complex projects.